An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

-\textit{Restoring the sets.} The sets $S$, $F$, and $N$ are implemented as global lists.
-In the main loop and recursive function, we may modify each set by appending or removing vertices.
-Thus, the restoration of these sets is required before returning to the parent enumeration node or entering the next iteration.
-For the set $S$, since only one vertex is appended to the end in line 4 of Algorithm 1 and line 12 of Algorithm 2, we just simply remove the last vertex of $S$ to restore in line 8 of Algorithm 1 and line 30 of Algorithm 2.
-For the set $F$, we append vertices to the end of it in line 5 of Algorithm 1 and lines 19, and 25 of Algorithm 2.
-As these appended vertices will be removed by the child recursive call (line 11, Algorithm 2), the restoring of $F$ is not required.
-For the set $N$, we append the vertices to the end of it in lines 17 and 19 of Algorithm 2 (the open neighbors added to $F$ in line 19 of Algorithm 2 will be appended to $N$ in line 31 of the child recursive call.).
-In addition, we may remove every vertex in $N$ in case of $hasSolution=True$ (lines 23-24).
-For the vertices appended in lines 17 and 19, we use a local counter to indicate the number of appended vertices and remove these vertices from the back of $N$.
-For the vertices removed in line 24, as the removed vertices are appended to $F$ in line 25 and these vertices in $F$ will be added back to $N$ in line 31 of the child recursive call, restoring for these vertices is not required.
+For the set $F$, we append vertices to the end of it in line 6 and lines 29, and 34.
+As these appended vertices will be removed by the child recursive call (line 21), the restoring of $F$ is not required.

+For the set $N$, we append the vertices to the end of it in lines 27 and 29 (the permitted neighbors added to $F$ in line 29 will be appended to $N$ in line 40 of the child recursive call.).
+In addition, we may remove every vertex in $N$ in case of $hasSolution=True$ (line 34).
+For the vertices appended in lines 27 and 29, we use a local counter to track the number of appended vertices and remove these vertices from the back of $N$.
+As for the vertices removed in line 34, since they are appended to $F$ and will be added back to $N$ in line 40 of the child recursive call, restoring for these vertices is not required.